 Grieving is hard.
-Our life energy diminishes, we lose interest in so many things, we hurt.
-Many people go through different phases of grieving and then move past it, while others remain stuck.
+Our life energy diminishes, we lose interest in many things, we hurt.
+Most people go through different phases of grieving and then slowly move past it, while others remain stuck for years.
 They experience prolonged grief.
-If you are caught in grief that doesn't seem to ever end, you may find the following information helpful.
+If you are caught in grief that doesn't end, you may find the following information helpful.

-We can get stuck in one of the stages of grief —such as denial, anger, or depression or just deep unrelenting sadness—and have difficulty finding our way out.
-Sometimes we need additional help to move through prolonged grief and move on in our lives.
-Major losses can be overwhelming and sometimes guidance from others can be invaluable in helping us move through our grief.
+We can get stuck in one of the stages of grief —such as denial, anger, depression, or just deep, unrelenting sadness—and have difficulty finding our way out.
+We may need additional help to move through prolonged grief and move on in our lives.
+Major losses can be overwhelming, and guidance from others can be invaluable in helping us move through our grief.

 Lack of energy (tiredness)

 Lack of enthusiasm or enjoyment of life

 While deep grief after the death of a loved one is normal, if it lasts many months and is accompanied by several of the above symptoms, a person can be stuck.
 Some therapists call this “Prolonged Grief Disorder,” for grief that lasts more than 6 months.
 Others use the term "Complicated grief."

 Some activities that can be helpful for working through prolonged grief and that can be part of psychotherapy include: